misteu/RPiCoffee/docs/README.md

 	outputs["espressoX1"] = LED(19)
 	message["espressoX1"] = "Einfacher Espresso im Bau!"
 ```

-The value of each item is the related to a GPIO Pin.
-Each pin can be enabled and disabled via the LED function of the gpiozero module.

 In concluson, transferring an HTML-button press via Flask to a button on the coffee-machine is as simple as: